The Wildflower Trail at the Acton Arboretum

 Right: Red trillium (Trillium erectum)

-Trilliums are among the more famed and showy of native wildflowers, and the white and red species each tend to flower in April and early May.
-Both are featured in fair quantity along the boardwalk, where they thrive and flower each year.
-A single clump of each species had been rescued from a site undergoing “development” during the 1990s, and these two original clumps subsequently were propagated by division into a moderate number of plants which can be seen here.
-Additional trilliums of various species were planted further along the trail in 2007.
-Although trilliums can be propagated successfully either by seed or by division, these plants are extremely slow-growing and slow to propagate, making them generally expensive and difficult to find in the nurseries.
-Some nurseries propagate their own trilliums for sale; however, because of the inevitable temptation of expediting sales by collecting trilliums from native populations where the plants are not in need of being rescued, prospective buyers should make sure that their trilliums are purchased only from suppliers who propagate their own stock.
-In addition, trillium plants are extraordinarily sensitive to being damaged or set back in their growth by careless treading or picking.
-Because of these issues, trilliums should not be picked or dug from native populations, except where there is a need to rescue them from inevitable destruction by a bulldozer.
+Trilliums are among the more famed and showy of native wildflowers.
+The white and red species depicted above each tend to flower in April and early May.
+Both are featured in fair quantity along the Wildflower Trail, where they thrive and flower in fair quantity each year.
+Many of the Arboretum's white trilliums were acquired through a fundraiser in 2007, and the somewhat more numerous red trilliums came from several donors.
+Although trilliums can be propagated successfully either by seed or by division, these plants tend to be quite slow to propagate, making them relatively expensive and difficult to find in the nurseries.
+Some nurseries propagate their own trilliums for sale; however, because of the inevitable temptation of expediting sales by collecting trilliums from native populations, prospective buyers should make sure that they purchase trilliums only from suppliers who propagate their own stock.
+Trillium plants also are uncommonly sensitive to being damaged or set back in their growth by careless treading or picking, which is why they should not be dug from native populations except where there is a need to rescue them, and of course they should never be picked.

 Wood poppy (Stylophorum diphyllum)

-The bright yellow wood poppy, a native of the upper midwest, also begins to flower around the end of April or the beginning of May, when it becomes conspicuous in large numbers along the Wildflower Trail.
-Some people have remarked admiringly on the unusual “yellow buttercups” which they encounter here.
-Although the flowers of this plant do resemble large buttercups, they are in fact members of the poppy family.
-Like bloodroot and other members of this family, the wood poppy is showy when in flower, extrordinarily prolific, and full of a brightly colored, toxic sap that protects it from predation.
-Also typical of the poppy family, it has that same natural adaptation for seed distribution by ants, as described above in connection with bloodroot.
-As with bloodroot, the wood poppy can be grown in phenomenal quatities by broadcasting its seeds over a moist, exposed forest floor, as one might do with grass seed to create a lawn.
-Those at the Arboretum were established in exactly that manner; in fact I have ceased efforts to increase this species here, as it seems prudent to keep its aggressive presence reasonably moderate.
-On this scale, it forms an attractive and welcome addition to the Arboretum's collection of native wildflowers.
+The bright yellow wood poppy, a native of the midwestern states, also begins to flower around the end of April or the beginning of May, when it becomes conspicuous in large numbers along the Wildflower Trail.
+Like bloodroot and other members of the poppy family, the wood poppy is showy when in flower, self-fertile and extrordinarily prolific, and full of a brightly colored, toxic sap that protects it from predation.
+Also typical of this family, like bloodroot, it has that same natural adaptation for seed distribution by ants.
+As with bloodroot, the wood poppy can be grown in phenomenal quatity by broadcasting its seeds over a moist, exposed forest floor, as one might do with grass seed to create a lawn.
+The wood poppy patches at the Arboretum were established in exactly this manner; in fact, I have ceased efforts to increase this prolific species here, as it seems prudent to keep its presence moderate.
+But when carefully moderated, it forms an attractive and welcome addition to the Arboretum's collection of native wildflowers.

 Above: Virginia bluebells (Mertensia virginica)